 Splynx has the ability recognise the MAC address of customers, if it is configured in their internet services.
 If MAC authentication is enabled in the Hotspot server profile settings and the MAC address of the customer is set in the customer's internet service.
 This will eliminate the process of the customer having to authenticate themselves with a username and password on a login page as they will be authenticated via their registered MAC address.

 The image below illustrates the enabling of MAC authentication in the Hotspot profile on the Mikrotik router:

 In the image below is an example of setting/applying the MAC address of a customer to their internet service:

 Blocking of hostpot users

-If client has a static/permanent IP address assigned to the service, than blocking is made via putting IP address to the address list and further redirect.
-In case of dynamic IP address, the hotspot IP of client is mapped to one of IPs from the blocking range of Splynx.
-To get more information about blocking customers, please, read our tutorial page - blocking customers in Splynx
+If a customer has a static/permanent IP address assigned to their service, then the blocking of such a customer is done by adding the IP address to the address list and further redirecting.
+In a case of using a dynamic IP address, the hotspot IP of the customer is mapped to one of the IP's from the blocking range within Splynx.
+For more information on blocking customers, please read through the following tutorial page - blocking customers in Splynx

 Setting different values to Radius attributes

-Config → Networking → Radius is field available for setting additional attributes.
+Config → Networking → Radius there is a field available for setting additional attributes.

-To understand the usage of Radius attributes customization, please, follow the guide - Radius server customization
+To understand the usage of Radius attributes customization, please follow this guide - Radius server customization